 - Research has shown that men who continue to have an elevated PSA level following primary treatment for prostate cancer are at increased risk for cancer progression.
 Studies have shown that the change in PSA levels over time, or PSA doubling time (PSADT), can be accurate in predicting how quickly the cancer is likely to progress.
 Individuals with a PSADT of less than 3 months are at extremely high risk for disease progression and death from prostate cancer.
 Individuals with a PSADT of greater than 15 months have a very low risk of death from prostate cancer.

-- TARP is a protein that is found in about 95% of prostate cancers and is known to stimulate the immune system.
+- T-cell receptor alternate reading frame protein (TARP) is a protein that is found in about 95% of prostate cancers and is known to stimulate the immune system.
 The TARP prostate cancer vaccine is made from pieces of the TARP protein called peptides and includes peptides that have been modified to make them more effective at stimulating immunity.
 Although these TARP peptides have been shown to stimulate the immune systems of mice, information is needed to determine if they also stimulate the immune system in humans.
 Since it is unclear what is the best way to give peptide vaccines, the TARP peptides will be given with substances known to stimulate the immune system or in a vaccine made with the patient s own cells.

 - To determine the safety and toxicity of TARP peptide vaccination.